fsy2020/MarioAPI/README.md

 # MarioAPI

+### Timeline
+2022/10/03
-Install and configure springboot and maven and mysql  2022/10/03
+Install and configure springboot and maven and mysql